-As part of 2012-15 Funding Agreements for National portfolio organisations, Bridge organisations, Major partner museums and Museum development providers lead organisations, we have asked organisations to:
+As part of 2012-15 Funding agreements for National portfolio organisations, Bridge organisations, Major partner museums and National youth music organisations, we have asked organisations to:

 Our partnership with Julie's Bicycle provides the means for organisations to achieve this.

 We are asking organisations each year to measure greenhouse gas emissions from energy and water use.

 Organisations are asked to enter their annual energy and water consumption from their utility invoices into Julie's Bicycle's IG Tools.
 Data can be entered annually, quarterly or more regularly if preferred.

 For each of the years that the funding agreement covers, we are asking for the entry of data to be completed by a deadline.
 The deadline for entry of the 2013/14 data is 31 May 2014.

 You can see the results of the first year of reporting (2012/13) here.